Author: Paul Friedman

 What Is Sacred to UU [#73]

 Unitarian Universalists view as sacred what they deem worthy of their highest respect and reverence.
 They avoid distinctions between what is sacred and secular.
 They may speak of the sacred as manifest in people, or nature, or even all of creation.
-Or, they may speak … read more.
+Or, they may speak of it as the human impulse toward the transcendent.
+Whether … Continue reading What Is Sacred to UU [#73]

 Our Ethical Values [#72]